apache/flink-web/docs/content/posts/2023-04-13-howto-create-batch-source.md

 memory which could be problematic in case of straggling readers.
 The framework offers the ability to act upon reader registration by implementing [addReader()](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/api/connector/source/SplitEnumerator.html#addReader-int-) but, as we do lazy splits generation, we have nothing to do there.
-In some case, generating a split is too costly, so we can pre-generate a batch (not all) of splits to amortize this cost. the number/size of batched splits need to be taken into account to avoid consuming too much memory.
+In some case, generating a split is too costly, so we can pre-generate a batch (not all) of splits to amortize this cost.
+The number/size of batched splits need to be taken into account to avoid consuming too much memory.

 Long story short, the tricky part of the source implementation is splitting the source data.
 The